CrossRef/rest-api-doc/funder_kpi_metadata_best_practice.md

 - Publishers __should__ record full text links to representations of the document that are made available for TDM.
 These may be the same or different to the "readable" versions of the document pointed to above.
 - Where they are recording multiple versions of the document (e.g. AM & VOR), the publisher __should__ map licensing information to the specific resource versions.
 - Publishers __should__ record full text links to archived versions of the document identified by the CrossRef DOI.
+- Publishers __should__ record archive arrangements made with third party archiving organizations where the document identified by the CrossRef DOI is archived with the third party.

 In order to enhance the utility of CrossRef metadata to agencies and in order to enable more sophisticated agency/publisher KPIs: